 Theme / Concept of the Conference 2018:

-Central Asian Regional Economic Integration & CPEC: Challenges, Prospects and the Way Forward (CAREICCP)
+Central Asian Regional Economic Integration and CPEC: Prospects, Challenges and the Way Forward (CAREIC-PCWF)

 Unlocking the Potential of Regional Economic Cooperation and Integration in Central Asia, the AERC international conference (2018) aims at investigating the state of economic integration in Central Asia and identifies potential areas of CPEC for further strengthening sub regional linkages between Pakistan and Central Asia.